KEINOS/go-totp/README.md

 > __Note__: This is a wrapper of the awesome [`github.com/pquerna/otp`](https://github.com/pquerna/otp) package to facilitate the use of TOTP.
 >
-> As an optional feature, this package __supports the [ECDH](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) (Elliptic-curve Diffie-Hellman) key agreement protocol__, where public keys are exchanged between two parties to obtain a common TOTP passcode.
+> As an optional feature, this package __supports [ECDH](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) (Elliptic-Curve Diffie-Hellman) key agreement protocol__, where public keys are exchanged between two parties to obtain a common TOTP passcode.

 ## Usage